CROI 2027 Chair and Vice Chairs

 Stuart J.D.
 Neil, PhD

-Research Focus: HIV cell biology and immunology, antiviral restriction and Ebola
+Research Focus: HIV cell biology and immunology, antiviral restriction, and Ebola virus disease

 LaRon E. Nelson, PhD, RN, FNP